Leonard Greene: Institute for Socioeconomic Studies

-As a successful businessman, Greene implemented innovative employment policies, barring mandatory retirement age, actively recruiting the differently abled, and providing profit sharing at his own manufacturing facility.
+As a successful businessman, Greene implemented innovative employment policies, barring mandatory retirement age, actively recruiting the disabled, and providing profit sharing at his own manufacturing facility.

 Seeking a broader forum and greater impact for his ideas, in 1974 he founded and financed the Institute for Socioeconomic Studies (ISES), a small policy research organization in White Plains, NY, that helped advance his ideas on welfare reform, health care, tax reform – and after Greene's son was killed in the September 11 attacks in 2001 – foreign affairs.

 According to Ostergren, who worked with Green at ISES, “He didn’t consider himself a Republican or Democrat, conservative or liberal,”^{13} but searched for practical solutions to problems that intrigued him.
 He advocated a national tax rebate – $12,000 for any family of four, regardless of income, for instance – to alleviate poverty.

 Greene criticized the Great Society anti-poverty programs of the 1960s as ineffective, a waste of taxpayer dollars, and a disincentive to work.

 He has also made his mark as a social activist, having designed a plan to transform the federal social budget to provide greater income security, middle class tax relief, and market incentives for productivity growth.

 In pursuit of these interests, Greene was a member of both the Special Committee on Welfare & Income Maintenance and the Council on Trends & Perspectives of the U.S. Chamber of Commerce.
 He also served as a member in the Income Maintenance Committee of the Community Service Society and the Work Group on Welfare Reform of the Task Force on the New York City fiscal crisis.